-- Select SFTP from the dropdown at the top of the dialog that pops up.
+Select SFTP from the dropdown at the top of the dialog that pops up.

-- Enter the IP address that is displayed on the second line of the Norns SYSTEM / WIFI screen in the Server field of the dialog in Cyberduck.
+Enter the IP address that is displayed on the second line of the norns SYSTEM / WIFI screen in the Server field of the dialog in Cyberduck.
 Enter “we” in the Username field and “sleep” in the Password field.
-The completed dialog should look like this (note that the IP address may be different, use the one given on your Norns screen):
+The completed dialog should look like this (note that the IP address may be different, use the one given on your norns screen):

-- If this is your first time connecting, an “Unknown Fingerprint” dialog will pop up, check “Always” and click Allow.
+If this is your first time connecting, an “Unknown Fingerprint” dialog will pop up, check “Always” and click Allow.

-The Norns filesystem should be displayed in the Cyberduck window.
+The norns filesystem should be displayed in the Cyberduck window.
 You can add, delete, and rename files in this window, just like you would with an external USB flash drive in your computer’s file explorer application.

 Everything you need will be in the

+dust directory.
 See the file-tree overview in the main docs for an overview of what’s what.

-If things hang and do not connect, try to connect again after restarting Norns (and reconnecting on the SYSTEM / WIFI screen), as well as restarting Cyberduck.
+If things hang and do not connect, try to connect again after restarting norns (and reconnecting on the SYSTEM / WIFI screen), as well as restarting Cyberduck.

 jlmitch5 for this guide!